craigspaeth/nap/README.md

 ## Middleware

 Use nap as middleware to quickly serve files in memory rather than writing to disk and avoid redundant git diffs.
-(In "development" mode only)
+(In 'development' mode only)

 ````javascript
 nap = require('nap');